Online Convex Optimization Using Coordinate Descent Algorithms: Introduction

 In the seminal work of \cite{zinkevich2003online}, the method of online gradient descent is proposed for OCO problems, where at each time step the decision maker performs one gradient descent step using the latest available information.
 A static regret upper bound that is sublinear in $T$ is proved, where $T$ is the length of the horizon.
 Under stronger assumptions on the cost functions such as strong convexity, an improved logarithmic regret bound can be achieved \cite{hazan2007logarithmic,mokhtari2016online,garber2016linearly}.
 If future information is available, it can be used to further improve the performance of the online optimization algorithm in terms of regret bounds.
 The work \cite{lesage2020predictive} introduces an additional predictive step following the algorithm developed in \cite{zinkevich2003online}, if certain conditions on the estimated gradient and descent direction are met.
-Similar algorithms have also been extended to cases where zeroth order \cite{cao2019online,shames2019online,yi2020distributed} and second order \cite{lesage2020second} oracles are used instead of (sub)gradients.
+Similar algorithms have also been extended to cases where zeroth order \cite{cao2019online,shames2019online,yi2020distributed,pang2023randomized,xiong2022distributed} and second order \cite{lesage2020second} oracles are used instead of (sub)gradients.
 The works \cite{cao2019online,yi2020distributed} on bandit feedback consider the situation where there are time-varying inequality constraints.
 In such cases the algorithms proposed in \cite{zinkevich2003online} will be hard to implement because of the high computational resource demand of the projection operation.
-This motivates recent research on online optimization algorithms with time-varying inequality constraints including the primal-dual algorithm proposed in \cite{jenatton2016adaptive}, a modified saddle-point method given in \cite{chen2017online}.
+This motivates recent research on online optimization algorithms with time-varying constraints including the primal-dual algorithm proposed in \cite{jenatton2016adaptive,yi2023regret}, a modified saddle-point method given in \cite{chen2017online}.
 Other algorithms are also proposed to handle stochastic constraints \cite{yu2017online} and cover continuous-time applications \cite{paternain2017online}.
-In the case where only the values rather than the exact form of the cost function at are revealed to the decision maker, bandit feedback based online algorithms can be used to solve the problem, see \cite{cao2019online,yi2020distributed} for example.
+In the case where only the values rather than the exact form of the cost function at are revealed to the decision maker, bandit feedback based online algorithms \cite{cao2019online,yi2020distributed} can be used to solve the problem, other methods such as forward gradient \cite{mafakheri2022first} have also been proposed recently to deal with the issue.
+The need for applications in large-scale systems has also led to extensive research on distributed OCO.
+Distributed online algorithms that achieve sublinear regret bound for convex optimization problems with static constraints can be found in \cite{shahrampour2018distributed,hosseini2016online,yan2013distributed}.
+For instance, \cite{shahrampour2018distributed} proposes a distributed version of the dynamic mirror descent algorithm which is a generalization of the classical gradient descent methods suitable for high-dimensional optimization problems.
+The work \cite{li2018distributed} proposes distributed online primal{-}dual algorithms for optimization problems with static coupled inequality constraints while the work \cite{yi2020distributedsp} studies distributed online convex optimization with time-varying inequality constraints in the discrete-time setting.
+For a more detailed documentation of recent advances of online optimization, we refer the readers to the survey paper \cite{li2022survey}.